The external obliques and anchoring the front of the hip bones

 And as mentioned in the introduction, if you find you get knee pain, notice the mood you are in when you get it.
 And notice the affect your mood has on your posture.
 Has your chest sunk down?
 When you notice things like this, you can take action and "adjust" your posture to see if that helps alleviate your knee pain.
 It may also go some way to helping you alleviate your mood.

-For exercises to help you better feel and control the parts of your spine, including your ribcage and hip bones, check out the Muscle control for the spine, hip bones and ribcage course.
+For exercises to help you better feel and control your spine, check out the Lessons in muscle control for your spine course.

-It's designed to help you get a better feel for your ribcage, hip bones and spine.
+It's designed to help feel your spine and control it.

 Hip flexor control

-For exercises that focus on helping you to get a better feel for and control of the hip flexors check out the Hip flexor muscle control course.
+For exercises that focus on helping you to get a better feel for and control of the hip flexors check out the Lessons in muscle control for your Hip flexors course.

 This course focuses on the aforementioned hip flexors (tensor fascia latea, rectus femoris and sartorius) and how to anchor them as well as activate them and feel them.